wbillybrown/wbillybrown.github.io/wedding-day.markdown

 Please arrive no more than __30 minutes__ before the start of the ceremony.

 If you need transport to or from the chapel, please let us know.
+Parking can be found on North Street and on the Scores.
+Parking near the chapel is ticketed, but it is free on North Street in the direction of the cathedral.

 ---